Sathvik-Malgikar/NLPNinjas---G2-Hackathon/README.md

 NLP/insight_collection/outputs   Contains all the insights gathered from the processing to be used by flask backend to serve responses to users
-/frontend                    Contains the Web UI & charts Single Page Application built using React JS. server.py                    Contains python flask code responsible for routing and backend logic requirements.txt             Contains names and versions of different python modules and packages used.
+/frontend                    Contains the Web UI & charts Single Page Application built using React JS. server.py                    Contains python flask code responsible for routing and backend logic environment.yml            Contains names and versions of different python modules and packages used.
 ```